alban-read/Scheme-Windows-Workspace/App/docs/gui.md

   (loop (+ 1 i)))
 ```

-To avoid never ending scripts from running away you can add an escape key check to any functions that might repeat forever.
+You could add an escape key check

 ```scheme
 (when (escape-pressed?) (raise "Escape Key!"))